 Hikers planning to tackle dry trails in warmer climes will love the extra dash of breathability provided by the KEEN Voyageur.
 The moisture-wicking lining adds even more comfort, drawing the sweat away from your feet to keep odours and dampness at bay.

 A lack of a waterproof membrane means that the Voyageur is not the best choice for hiking in damp places like the Pacific Northwest.
 A better choice would be the Voyageur’s close bro, the KEEN Targhee II, whose waterproofing prowess will keep your feet dry in the rain, even though it sacrifices a little breathability.

-The Omni-Grip rubber soles on the North Plains II are chocked with lugs that grip the terrain to keep you stable.
+The Omni-Grip rubber soles on this hiking shoe are chocked with lugs that grip the terrain to keep you stable.
 Staying comfortable isn’t difficult either with the Techlite midsole.
 It cushions your feet impeccably on long or short treks, driving you to explore the trails even further.
 And even with all these features, the Columbia North Plains II drops in at just 12.6 ounces, slotting it in as one of the best lightweight hiking shoes at its price point.

 Who should buy the Columbia North Plains II

 If price is your main concern, you won’t be disappointed with snagging yourself a pair of Columbia North Plains II.
 These shoes are also remarkably light, adding less than a pound to your baggage.
 They’re a great choice for minimalist travellers on a budget.

 Who should NOT buy the Columbia North Plains II